inmanta/vscode-inmanta/server/README.md

 # Inmanta Language server

-provides the bridge between the Inmanta compiler and Visual Studio Code ide, by implementing a Language Server
+Provides the bridge between the Inmanta compiler and Visual Studio Code ide, by implementing a Language Server.

+For recent versions of `inmanta-core` (`>=6`), the server takes ownership of the Python environment it runs in and installs any modules and module dependencies in that environment.
+For older versions of `inmanta-core`, a separate compiler venv is used, which can be configured with the `compilerVenv` option.

 **This is alpha software, it may or may not work**